Pustalorc/Pustalorc.github.io/index.md

 <h1>Public Programs/Plugins/Libraries</h1>

 [Unturned Server Manager](/UnturnedServerManager/) - Main and biggest program ever done by me.
 Currently on version 3.0.1.4.
-Works around the game "unturned" and allows the user to host servers with the program. - Working on 3.1 [here](https://github.com/persiafighter/UnturnedServerManager/tree/Beta-3.1), help is appreciated at any time.
+Works around the game "unturned" and allows the user to host servers with the program.

 [Rocket Rules](/Rocket-Rules/) - Plugin for the game "unturned".
 Works with a few simple mathematical functions.
 In a nutshell, it displays rules to player on join or when they do /rules.